randers444/color-stream/README.md

 TODO: Get an Icon or something
 TODO: Write an actual README

+# Goals
+- A modern interface for manipulating color schemes by creating and manipulating relationships
+- A reasonable reactive svg library, good for the last step of transforming data into svg objects

 ## Contributing
 TODO: Contributing Readme
 ### Useful commands for nx